 The volcanic park is Lanzarote’s most popular attraction and it’s no surprise here.
 On a tour of the park, you’ll feel like you’ve landed on a different planet.
-The lava-scape is filled with dormant volcanoes, vibrant orange soils and scenery like no other.
+The lava scape is filled with dormant volcanoes, vibrant orange soils and scenery like no other.
 Visit the El Diablo restaurant to eat food cooked over the geothermal volcano heat and take in the panoramic views of the park.

 Jameos del Agua

 A creation of Lanzarote’s most famous artist and architect, Cesar Manrique, Jameos del Agua is a work of art created in lava tunnels and caves.
-It is a gorgeous place to visit to appreciate the influence of the volcanoes on the island’s landscape and the creatively of Manrique.
+It is a gorgeous place to visit to appreciate the influence of the volcanoes on the island’s landscape and the creativity of Manrique.
 We recommend a visit in the evening for a ‘Jameos Night’, which takes place every Tuesday and Saturday night, where there is dinner and music so you can really appreciate this space.

-We don’t mean relaxing by the pool or beach, but getting active.
+We don’t mean relaxing by the pool or beach but getting active.
 Lanzarote has become a very popular destination for those who enjoy outdoor sports.
 Here’s a taste of what you can do:

 - Diving: With water temperatures from 18ºC to 24ºC and fantastic visibility year-round, Lanzarote is an excellent choice for diving holidays.
 The landscape under the sea is just as fascinating as that above ground.

-- Surfing: From surfing the waves to wind or kite surfing, Lanzarote’s prime location in the Atlantic lends itself to fantastic conditions for surfing on the north and north-west of the island.
+- Surfing: From surfing the waves to wind or kite surfing, Lanzarote’s prime location in the Atlantic lends itself to fantastic conditions for surfing on the north and northwest of the island.

 - Running: Lanzarote holds a few marathons throughout the year with the Lanzarote Marathon in December being the largest.
 Its pleasant climate and stunning scenery make running even better.